• Skip to primary navigation

 An Afternoon at Lydiard Park

-Published: Nov 15, 2022 by admin · This post may contain affiliate links or sponsored content
+Published: Nov 15, 2022 by admin · This post may contain affiliate links or collaborative content.

 Last weekend we ventured out towards Swindon to spend the afternoon at Lydiard Park.
 The 260 acres of parkland is located on the western edge of Swindon and is a beautiful historic estate with a brilliant children’s play area, lots of fantastic walks as well as a house, church and walled garden.